luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/145_binary_tree_postorder_traversal.md

 Another way to look at it is, since postorder is (Left -> Right -> Node), we can go (Node -> Right -> Left) and reverse the result at the end to get the postorder.

 So we can achieve an iterative postorder traversal via. an inverted preorder traversal.

+Since we need to use an additional stack/list, which we then reverse as the result, we cannot get O(H) additional space.
+The best we can achieve is O(N) space.

 ```
 class Solution: